Skip to main content

 Mesothelioma may or may not have grown into nearby structures, and it may still possibly be removed (resected) with surgery (T1 to T3).
 The cancer has spread to nearby lymph nodes on the other side of the body, or to lymph nodes above the collarbone (supraclavicular lymph nodes) on either side (N2).
 It has not spread to distant parts of the body (M0).

 Mesothelioma has grown too far to be removed completely with surgery (T4).
-The tumor is in the pleura lining the chest wall on one side of the chest, as well as the pleura coating the lung, diaphragm, and mediastinum on the same side.
-The tumor also has grown into at least 1 of the following:
+The tumor has grown into at least 1 of the following:

-• Any organ in the mediastinum (esophagus, trachea, thymus, or blood vessels)
+• Into an organ in the mediastinum (esophagus, trachea, thymus, or blood vessels)

 • Across to the pleura on the other side of the chest